-2. Breastfeeding Policy
+Breastfeeding Policy

 To ensure that students who breastfeed are provided an environment that recognizes and supports their needs.
-This policy (https://www.barnesjewishcollege.edu/Portals/0/Documents/InfoFor/Current%20Students/Policies/Breastfeeding_Policy.2020. pdf) is consistent with Missouri and Federal law.
+This policy BreastfeedingPolicy2022 is consistent with Missouri and Federal law.

-3. Children on Campus Policy
+Children on Campus Policy

 This policy applies to any Goldfarb School of Nursing ("Goldfarb") student who brings his/her child or children to Campus.
-This policy (https://www.barnesjewishcollege.edu/Information-For/Current-Students/Student-Policies) is intended to ensure a productive and safe environment where Goldfarb students can meet their educational obligations.
+This policy Bringing Children to Campus PolicyGSON Students2022 is intended to ensure a productive and safe environment where Goldfarb students can meet their educational obligations.

-- a.
-Children of students are not to be brought to school on a regular basis in lieu of childcare. - b.
-On rare occasions, students who need to conduct school-related business may bring their children to school for brief periods of time.
-If a child accompanies a student to a class or faculty meeting, advance permission of the faculty member is required. - c.
-Student parents or Student guardians are solely responsible for providing continuous, direct supervision of their children on Campus. - d.
-Children must not be left unattended or with Faculty, Staff, or other students. - e.
-Students are not permitted to ask Faculty and Staff to supervise their Children. - f.
-Children of students are not permitted to use Goldfarb resources, including but not limited to computers, printing, and supplies, while on Campus.
+- 1. Children of students are not to be brought to school on a regular basis in lieu of childcare. - On rare occasions, students who need to conduct school-related business may bring their children to school for brief periods of time.
+If a child accompanies a student to a class or faculty meeting, advance permission of the faculty member is required. - 3.
+Student parents or Student guardians are solely responsible for providing continuous, direct supervision of their children on Campus. - 4.
+Children must not be left unattended or with Faculty, Staff, or other students. - 5.
+Students are not permitted to ask Faculty and Staff to

+- supervise their Children. - Children of students are not permitted to use Goldfarb resources, including but not limited to computers, printing, and supplies, while on Campus.